 Zofran is the brand name for the generic medication ondansetron hydrochloride.
 It is manufactured by UK-based pharmaceutical company GlaxoSmithKline (GSK).
 Zofran has been an effective medicine used to treat nausea and vomiting.
 The drug is intended to treat patients receiving radiation therapy for cancer treatment.
 It is also administered for surgery or postoperative-related nausea.
 The FDA had approved it for these applications.
 However, it has also become popular for pregnant women who experience nausea and vomiting throughout their pregnancy.

 Many women who used Zofran had difficulties with birth.
-Because of the drug many children suffered birth defects, such as cleft palette, heart problems, and even spontaneous abortion.
+Because of the drug, many children suffered birth defects, such as cleft palate, heart problems, and even spontaneous abortion.
 Physicians are partly to blame for Zofran cases because they encouraged its off-label use.

 The History of Zofran and Its Settlements

 After nearly a decade without medication for morning sickness, Zofran was approved by the FDA in 1991.
 It was only approved to treat cancer patients recovering from some forms of radiation therapy.
 Before the 90s were done, the FDA stepped in for the first time.
 The FDA warned GSK in 1999 for its improper marketing practices.
 The FDA cited the company for inadequate representation of side effects and risks of the medication.